An interview with SPARK panelist, Brett Henkel

 An idea born out of a garage has become the world’s first pilot-scale plant using structured adsorbents to capture carbon from a once-through steam generator for use in heavy oil recovery.
-Inventys Thermal Technologies, supported by funding from ERA, has installed a 30-tonne per day pilot plant for Inventys’ patented carbon capture technology at a Husky Energy site.
+Svante (formerly Inventys Thermal Technologies), supported by funding from ERA, has installed a 30-tonne per day pilot plant for its patented carbon capture technology at a Husky Energy site.

 The innovative technology aims to dramatically reducing the cost of capturing CO₂ .The VeloxoTherm™ System maximizes carbon capture productivity, cuts capital costs, reduces regeneration energy, and has the potential for application across Canada and around the world.
 Inventys has a supply chain pieced together, organizations in place to provide equipment, and customer traction from the largest energy companies in the world.

 We spoke with Brett Henkel, Co-Founder and Vice President of Strategic Accounts & Government Affairs, to learn more about scaling up low-carbon technology.

 What are the biggest challenges with technology scale-up?

 It’s a chicken and egg situation with funding and scale-up.
 Obviously, there is a risk of going to the next stage, and a lot more resources required, so you have to find the organizations and partners willing to take that risk with you.
 It takes time and it’s one of the reasons why technologies take so long to develop.
 It often takes six months or longer to bring all the funding pieces together to take the next step and it’s a common issue with technology development.
 Also, when you scale-up, you haven’t thought of everything, and that’s the reason for going from the lab to the field.
 When you go to the field it’s a completely different story.
 Thinking about everything when you scale-up is a hard thing to do.